torappinfo/uweb/README.md

 ![](https://i.postimg.cc/0NFnQT6H/option2.png)

 #### <a href="ebrowser.md"  onclick="if(notRepo()){location='../../en/ebrowserreadme/index.html#';return false;}">Ebrowser</a> for Windows, MacOS and Linux
-Ebrowser is a simple verison of uweb browser on the desktop.
+Ebrowser is a simple version of uweb browser on the desktop.
 - Fully open source.
 - Capture long screenshot as vector graphics.
 - Enabling web tech for vector designing to replace Adobe Illustrator/Inkscape.